 Packing the Candles

 You don’t want to just toss the candles in a box with pieces of art or other décor.
 Ideally, all the candles in your home will go in one box.
 It is a good idea to gather them all together to see how large of a box you will need.
-Choose a box that is not all that much bigger than the collection so there is less risk of them moving around.
-If you have glass jars or large three pillar candles, then you will need a heavy duty box to support the weight.
-If you have mostly votives and tea lights that weigh next to nothing, they may all fit in that old shoe box you still have stored in your closet for an unknown reason.
+Choose a box that is not all that much bigger than the collection.
+This way there is less risk of them moving around.
+If you have glass jars or large three pillar candles, then you will need a heavy-duty box to support the weight.
+Votives and tea lights may all fit in that old shoebox you still have stored in your closet for an unknown reason.

 If you have any of the original packaging this is ideal.
 If not, you will want to wrap all of the larger candles individually using old towels or cleaning rags.
 You can use bubble wrap, but there is no point paying for supplies you don’t absolutely need.
 Don’t use good towels or linens, just in case any of the wax melts.